nmajor25/seconds-converter/README.md

 # seconds-converter

 Convert milliseconds or seconds to days, hours, minutes, and seconds in node.js.
-In only 25 lines of code!
+In only 25 lines of code and no dependencies!

 Originally created for use in download eta calculations.
 But this can be used anywhere there is a need to make seconds or milliseconds human readable.